 Create physical or digital cards that explicitly state conditional rules.
 For mathematics: "If the numbers end in 0 or 5, then use mental methods for multiplication."
 "If the decimal has more than 2 places, then use column method for addition."

-Learners practise sorting problems by strategy type before attempting solutions.
-This pre-solution analysis builds conditional awareness.
+Learners practise sorting problems by strategy type before they try to solve them.
+This analysis before solving builds conditional awareness.
 In science: "If investigating cause and effect, then use controlled variables."
 "If observing patterns, then use systematic observation methods."

 Think-Aloud Modelling of Strategy Selection